ecomerp/ecomerp/README.md

 ## License

-This project is protected by propretory license
+This project is protected by proprietary license

 ## Extensibility